Report, synopsis, map: All documents can be downloaded here in English and other languages.

 What do we know about the hunger situation worldwide?
 Has progress been made or are there any setbacks?
 Using the Global Hunger Index, the global hunger situation can be calculated and assessed.

-The Global Hunger Index (GHI) is a tool intended to comprehensively measure and track hunger and undernutrition at global, regional, and national levels.
-It is designed to raise awareness of the commitment to end hunger, highlights the world regions where additional resources are most urgently needed, and provides recommendations on how to take action to end hunger.
+The Global Hunger Index (GHI) is a tool to measure and compare the severity of various hunger indicators, such as malnutrition and child mortality.
+Welthungerhilfe (WHH) releases the index annually with global, regional, and national figures.
+The GHI raises awareness of the need to combat hunger, highlights the regions where additional resources are most urgently needed, and provides recommendations for action to end hunger.

 Young people must play a leading role in transforming food systems.
 Today, many young people are growing up in a system that neither provides them with food security nor allows them to participate in processes that affect their future.
 Suppose we want to achieve a state of food sovereignty in which people can exercise the right to healthy, culturally appropriate, sustainably produced food.
 In that case, we need the energy and innovation of young people.
 Therefore, we need to empower the young generation and involve them more in policy-making processes in the food system.
 Agriculture and food systems must be redesigned to offer young people real prospects in life – in self-determined living situations and responsible positions.